dotlang/language/README.md

 **Notes**

 1. `if` is an expression so you can assign it's output to a value (Example 1).
 In this case, if you do not include `else` clause, the target must be able to accept `nothing` (Example 4) (Missing `else` means `else nothing`).
-2. You can suffix any statement except binding declaration with `if` statement so it will only be executed if condition is met.
+2. You can suffix any statement with `if` statement so it will only be executed if condition is met.
 3. You should not include parentheses for if argument.

 ## switch